smarkio/smarkio-supplier-api-client/README.md

 #Smark.io Supplier - API
 =========================

-One accelerator to communicate with © Smark.io API to create Leads
+An accelerator to communicate with © Smark.io API to create Leads

 Installation and usage with Composer
 ----------